Sarah Grainger

 Overview

-Dyslexia Coventry provides specialist dyslexia assessments and related educational services for children, young people and adults.
+Dyslexia Coventry provides specialist dyslexia assessments, literacy assessments, consultancy and related educational services for children, young people and adults.

-Sarah Grainger, owner of Dyslexia Coventry, is committed to safeguarding and promoting the welfare of all children and young people who access services, including the children of adults who attend assessments or appointments.
+Sarah Grainger, owner of Dyslexia Coventry, is committed to safeguarding and promoting the welfare of all children, young people and vulnerable adults who access services.

-Safeguarding is central to all professional practice, and all reasonable steps are taken to ensure that children and young people are protected from harm.
+Safeguarding is central to all professional practice, and all reasonable steps are taken to ensure that individuals are protected from harm.

 The purpose of this safeguarding policy is to:

-• Protect children and young people who receive services from Dyslexia Coventry
+• Protect children, young people and vulnerable adults who receive services from Dyslexia Coventry

-• Provide parents, carers and professionals with clear information about safeguarding practice
+• Provide parents, carers, educational settings and professionals with clear information about safeguarding practice

-• Set out the principles that guide the approach to child protection and welfare
+• Set out the principles that guide the approach to safeguarding, child protection and professional conduct

-This policy applies to all assessment settings, including Sarah’s home office, schools, education centres and workplaces.
+This policy applies to all assessment and consultancy settings, including Sarah Grainger’s home office, schools, education centres, workplaces and remote or online communication linked to professional services.

 This policy is based on legislation, guidance and best practice in England, including: